Saintes, Charente-Maritime: Roads

 Saintes is a transportation hub of some importance, connected by two motorways and several secondary roads, national and departmental, that converge towards the rocade (partly a 2x2) that bypasses the city on its western and southern sides.

 The A10 autoroute (France), operated locally by Autoroutes du Sud de la France, passes through the commune in its western part, in a north–south axis.
 It can be accessed by the interchange 35.
 By the A10, Saintes is 125 km from Bordeaux, 140 km from Poitiers, 470 km from Paris.

 The A837 autoroute is a spur road of the A10 linking the area to Rochefort, the third city in the department.

 Saintes is on the Route Centre-Europe Atlantique, an expressway that links it to Limoges and Lyon in the east – its dualled western section Saintes-Saujon opened to traffic in 2008 making the two 25 minutes apart by car.
 An extension towards Royan on the coast completed in the following decade.

 The rocade is formed in its western part by the national road 137, that meets two key roads, the departmental road 728 (that links Saintes to the Island of Oleron by Marennes) and the departmental road 150 that intersects near the locality of Diconche.
 In its southern part, the rocade integrates the national road 141, that runs east towards Cognac, Angoulême and Limoges.
 The departmental road 150, at the end of the east part, runs towards Niort by Saint-Hilaire-de-Villefranche et Saint-Jean-d'Angély.
-The town center of Saintes is bypassed by the avenue de Saintonge or departmental road 24, that crosses the Charente with the bridge de Saintonge, opened in 1969.
+The town centre of Saintes is bypassed by the avenue de Saintonge or departmental road 24, that crosses the Charente using the bridge de Saintonge, opened in 1969.